patrickbwarren/transam-triton/README.md

 ### Other TriMCC codes

-All codes can be compiled to `TAPE` binaries suitable for Robin Stuart's emulator by
+All `.tri` codes below an be compiled to `TAPE` binaries suitable for Robin Stuart's emulator by
 ```
 ./trimcc <src_file> -o TAPE
 ```